 The guard walks to the rear and opens the lid over the engine and gasps.

 Guard: “Aha!
 You stole an engine.
-And you just did it, because it’s still warm.”
+And it's obvious you just did, because it’s still warm.”

 The Ghia has many such charms.
-The little “nostrils” with their grills in the front are actually functional, I discovered.
+The little “nostrils” in the front with their grills are actually functional, I discovered.
 Fresh air comes through them and out the defroster vents on the dash after you pull on two little levers near the steering wheel.
 One lever adjusts the driver side, and the other, the passenger side.
-Hot air can also come out of these vents, from four others on the floor, and from the rear defroster vent when you turn (and turn and turn and turn) a knob next to the gear shift.
-The knob pulls cables that run to the rear and turn flaps in heat-
+For heating, hot air will emerge from these defroster vents, from four other vents on the floor, and from the rear defroster vent, after you turn (and turn and turn and turn) a knob next to the gear shift.
+Turning the knob pulls cables that run to the rear and open flaps in heat-

 AFTER.
 (Above) So much easier on the eyes.
 American industrial design guru Walter Dorwin Teague included the Karmann Ghia in his list of the world’s most beautifully designed products, ever.
-Good luck telling that to someone in the late 1970s seeing this early 1950s design in a dealer showroom.
-(Left) The only ditzy custom feature I installed is the original Karmann Ghia badge that I repurposed for spiffing up the trunk (and the steering-
+Good luck telling that to a shopper in the early 1970s viewing this early 1950s design in a VW dealer showroom.
+(Left) The only two ditzy custom features I installed are (1) the original Karmann Ghia badge that I repurposed for spiffing up the trunk and (2) a gray vinyl steering-

 The dial next to the speedometer is, rather than a tachometer, a big clock.
 This clock probably quit about the same time the last hippie awoke in a drug-